wexaris/Scarlett/README.md

 3. After that you can just build the compiler by running one of
     ```
     make
+    make debug
     make release
-    make debug
     ```
-    > The default build type is set to Release.
+    > The default build type is set to Debug.

     The actual build system is CMake, but the Makefile is used as a shorthand for specifying build types, making directories, and cleaning up.